The pitter-patter of rain on the window has announced the final sweeping bow of Summer. The early nights and the darkening skies are closing in.

 Endorphins baby, that’s what it is all about.

 Don’t think this is limited to age either- team sports in the winter are great, no matter how many years on your clock.
 Aching joints and sore knees won’t stop you, it’s just a matter of taking it easy and working up to it.
 Make sure you always warm up and stretch, properly cool down and stretch at the end too.
-Have a warm bath afterwards and maybe look for a natural remedy that could help assist with the aching, as well as reduce muscle tension and joint inflammation.
+Have a warm bath afterwards and maybe look for a homeopathic remedy that is traditionally used to help relieve sore, aching muscles.

 Whatever you do, just get outside!
 Winter is not for hibernating, we are not bears.
 It’s such a beautiful season, it would be silly to let worries about aching joints or colds get in the way.
 Those nights covered in a duvet on the couch are only really made after a day out and about in the cold crisp air.